Local SEO for architects: attract better clients, not more traffic

 Search visibility often attracts the wrong type of client

-Many architects find themselves in the frustrating position of being visible via their website, but attracting less-than-ideal clients.
-Local SEO can be a double edged sword: get it right and a reliable stream of the right clients come knocking on your door; get it wrong and you end up running round in circles answering the same questions and constantly trying to communicate the limitations of small budgets.
+Many architects find themselves visible online but attracting less-than-ideal clients.
+Local SEO can be a double-edged sword: get it right and a reliable stream of the right clients come to you; get it wrong and you end up fielding enquiries from people with budgets that don't match your practice.
+This is usually the result of not being strategic enough about positioning and targeting.

 Architecture services are complex and hard to search for